nablarch/nablarch-document/en/application_framework/application_framework/messaging/db/architecture.rst

     - Main
     - Creates a sub-thread and executes the process of the subsequent handler in parallel.
     - Waits for normal termination of all threads.
-    - Waits for the current thread to complete and resends the cause exception.
+    - Waits for the current thread to complete and rethrows the cause exception.

   * - 10
     - :ref:`database_connection_management_handler`